Equidistribution in Families of Abelian Varieties and Uniformity: Heights

 \section{Heights}

 In this section, we briefly review heights and their basic properties as we need them.
-We closely follow the notations introduced in \cite[Section 1]{Kuehne2018}, and we refer to there for a detailed exposition of arithmetic intersection theory along with further references.
+We closely follow the notations introduced in \cite[Section 2]{Kuehne2022}, and we refer to there for a detailed exposition of arithmetic intersection theory \cite{Gillet1990} in the setting needed here.
+Primary sources for arithmetic intersection theory include \cite{ Bost1994, Faltings1991, Gillet1990, Gubler1998, Gubler2003, Yuan2008, Zhang1995, Zhang1995a}.
+Furthermore, we mention the introductory textbooks \cite{Moriwaki2014,Soule1992}.